 2017-2018 Season Overview

-• The season will kick off on Saturday November 11, with a dryland practice and parents' meeting 10:30-12:00 at Mendon Ponds park (beach parking lot - directions), and will run through early March with full practices on Saturday mornings and optional after-school skiing 1-2 days per week once we have snow.
+• The season will kick off on Saturday November 17, with the HFL Ski Swap (new and used ski gear) at 9:00 and our first dryland practice and parents' meeting 12:00-1:15 at Mendon Ponds park (beach parking lot - directions), and will run through early March with full practices on Saturday mornings and optional after-school skiing 1-2 days per week once we have snow.
 You're welcome to join at any time - no big deal if you've missed the first few weeks!
 See the Schedule page for the full calendar, and check back weekly (or subscribe to our calendar on your mobile device) for updates if practice time, location or activity need to be adjusted due to temperature, snow conditions, etc.

 • Dryland sessions will use games and team adventure activities to have fun being active outside, build/rekindle friendships, and develop skills and athleticism that will make skiing on snow more fun.
 Highlights include obstacle courses, Hash Run, and the Dryland Olympics.